stevearmstrong-dev/handwritten-digit-recognizer/README.md

-# Measuring the Performance of a Handwritten Digit Classifier
+# Creating a Handwritten Digit Recognizer using a Deep Neural Network and measuring its accuracy.

 ### Introduction
 This project focuses on evaluating the accuracy of an image classification model.
 It involves comparing the model's predictions against the actual labels to determine accuracy.